hexive/sunpaper/README.md

 - Sway - there's a brief gray flash on each wallpaper change.
 It's a [known issue](https://github.com/swaywm/sway/issues/3693) with swaywm, apparently, there's not an easy fix.
 - Sway - if you use [azote](https://github.com/nwg-piotr/azote) at any time to change your wallpaper, Sunpaper won't be able to make any further changes for that session (logout and log back in to continue).
+- Fedora - community repo has older versions of both sunwait and wallutils.
+Unfortunately, you'll need to build them both from their github sources.

 ## Disclaimers